-Management responsibility for the investment program has been delegated by City Council primarily to the Finance Director, the Assistant Finance Director, and the Accounting & Treasury Manager, who are designated by resolution as Investment Officers.
+Management responsibility for the investment program has been delegated by City Council primarily to the City Manager, the Chief Financial Officer, and the Assistant Finance Director, who are designated by resolution as investment officers.

 The Investment Officers shall establish written procedures for the operation of the investment program consistent with this Investment Policy.
 Procedures should include safekeeping controls, documentation, internal controls, repurchase agreements, wire transfers, banking service contracts and collateral/depository agreements.
 Such procedures shall include explicit delegation of authority to persons responsible for investment transactions.
-No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Finance Director.
-The Finance Director shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials.
+No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Chief Financial Officer.
+The Chief Financial Officer shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials.

 Each Investment Officer shall attend 10 hours of training in the responsibilities of the position within 12 months of assuming those duties.
-In addition, Investment Officers shall attend an investment training session not less than once in a two-year period that begins on the first day of the fiscal year and consists of the two consecutive fiscal years after that date and receive not less than eight hours of instruction relating to investment responsibilities from an independent source approved by the City.
+In addition, Investment Officers shall attend an investment training session not less than once in a two-year period that begins on the first day of the fiscal year and consists of the two consecutive fiscal years after that date, and receive not less than eight hours of instruction relating to investment responsibilities from an independent source approved by the City.